it-at-m/Praktikumsplaner/doc/src/documentation/architecture/security/README.md

 Those methods are used in `v-if` directives to control what is shown (rendered) to the user.
-As this is controlled on frontend side in the browser, users could possibly bypass this security so this is not to be meant to prevent users from doing things that are not allowed, but more a way to guide them in the application and only show them things they is allowed to do and not confuse them with many error messages due to missing privileges.
+As this is controlled on frontend side in the browser, users could possibly bypass this security so this is not meant to prevent users from doing things that are not allowed, but more a way to guide them in the application and only show them things they are allowed to do and not confuse them with many error messages due to missing privileges.